hasan-yaman/Automatic-Differentiation/README.md

 # Project Overview
 In this project, I built a program that gets four input file names.
-The first file will be the function definition file, the second will be the input values for which the functiond and its derivative is to be calculated.
-I calculated function and partial derivatives for given input values and print the results to two output files one for value of function (third input) and one for partial derivatives(fourth input).
+The first file will be the function definition file, the second will be the input values for which the function and its derivative is to be calculated.
+I calculated function and partial derivatives for given input values and print the results to two output files one for a value of a function (third input) and one for partial derivatives(fourth input).

 ## File Formats
   ### Function Definition File
-  The function definition file have the following format:
+  The function definition file has the following format:
   ```
   <input>
   <input>